robclark56/RaspiBolt-Extras/RB_extra_03.md

 ## Resources ##
 Is the RaspiBolt 'big' enough to handle both instances?
 Good question.

-My Raspibolt is a Model 3B with these specs:
+My RaspiBolt is a Model 3B with these specs:

 * CPU: 64 bit QuadCore
 * RAM: 1 GB, with SWAP enabled on HDD